nicklepickle/fe-compare/README.md

 - 1000 Records: Memory: 59.9 MB | Resources: 160 KB | Load: 1340 MS
 - 2000 Records: Memory: 158 MB | Resources: 226 KB | Load: 1930 MS

 ## Takeaways

 ### Market share
-If market share and all of the benefits that go with it (access to developers, compatible packages, tutorials and lets be honest in 2025 GPT, CoPilot, Cursor prompting) then React is the clear winner here.
+If market share and all of the benefits that go with it (community, developers, compatible packages, tutorials and lets be honest in 2025 GPT, Copilot, Cursor prompting) then React is the clear winner here.
 By any of the metrics considered and I am certian many that were not, React has more market share than all of the other candidates combined.
 React is the oldest of these technologies and will likely stick around far into the future.
 HTMX and Solid are about tied for the lowest market share and are the newest options.
 Solid has the benefit of using JSX which I would imagine makes it easier to adopt if you and your